esenecal/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
-- [ ] **Hooks** - In find.jsx, I added a useState for the Random Food button, which has a mocked function for accessing an API on a click.
+- [x] **Hooks** - In find.jsx, I added a useState for the Random Food button, which has a mocked function for accessing an API on a click.

+    To see a full test, enter a user ID and a password and click "Create ID".
+Note that if you try to sign in with another password, you will be unable too, and if you have a failed login, the recipe data will not be submitted to localstorage even if you hit submit and it clears (see the console).

+    After you have signed in (a green box should show), enter a Recipe Title and some Recipe text, and select a recipe tag.
+REMEMBER THE TAG YOU SELECT.
+Hit submit.
+The fields should clear.

+    Then, go to the Find Recipes page.
+You will see a default recipe.
+If you click "Random Food", then the recipe will disappear and a random number will appear.
+This random number is a placeholder for a random

 ## 🚀 Service deliverable